 Symptoms of Nightshade Sensitivity

-Those with a nightshade sensitivity lack the proper enzymes to fully digest these foods, leading to gut inflammation and gastrointestinal issues.
-It can be difficult to pinpoint a nightshade sensitivity, as many of these foods are ubiquitous in our diets, and it can take up to 72 hours after eating foods in the nightshade family for the following symptoms to occur:
+Those with a nightshade sensitivity lack the proper enzymes to fully digest these foods, which may lead to inflammation in the gut and gastrointestinal issues.
+It can be difficult to pinpoint a nightshade sensitivity, as many of these foods are ubiquitous in our diets and it can take up to 72 hours after eating nightshades for the following symptoms to occur: